CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 Use the PTP priority to select the best master clock.
 You can set priority 1 and 2:
 - Priority 1 overrides the clock class and quality selection criteria to select the best master clock.
-- Priority 2 is used to identify primary and backup clocks among identical redundant Grandmasters.
+- Priority 2 identifies primary and backup clocks among identical redundant Grandmasters.

 The range for both priority1 and priority2 is between 0 and 255.
 The default priority is 128.
 For the boundary clock, use a number above 128.
-The lower priority is applied first.
+The lower priority applies first.

 The following example commands set priority 1 and priority 2 to 200: